-- 1. Housing First is a policy of the CT 503/ODFC CoC.
-The CoC will make efforts to reallocate non-compliant projects to providers that ensure a Housing First model will be implemented with the newly funded, reallocated project. - 2.
-Renewal projects will be scored in accordance with the 2018 Renewal Project Scoring Standards.
-Note: Projects that submitted a request for consolidation prior to the 2017 CoC NOFA Competition may be allowed to be scored as a single project upon indication from the HUD Hartford Field Office that the consolidation request will move forward.
-If a process for consolidation of grants is included in the 2018 CoC NOFA, projects requesting consolidation through that process may be allowed to be scored as a single project. - 3.
-Preliminary scores will be reviewed by the ODFC Funding Oversight Subcommittee and approved by the Non-Conflicted Members of the ODFC Coordinating Council. - 4.
-Grantees will be given an opportunity to appeal preliminary scores.
-See the "2018 Renewal Project Scoring Appeals Process" stated further on in this document for details. - 5.
-The final scoring will be presented to the Funding Oversight Subcommittee for review and recommendation to the Non-Conflicted Members of the ODFC Coordinating Council. - 6.
-The Non-Conflicted Members of the ODFC Coordinating Council will review the recommendations of the ODFC Funding Oversight Subcommittee regarding appeals, scoring and ranking of renewal projects, resolve any remaining issues, and vote on their approval and adoption. - 7.
-The final scoring of renewal projects will be reported to the ODFC Executive Committee, distributed to CoC-funded grantees and posted on the ODFC website. - 8.
-The CoC has adopted a Quarterly Monitoring process to assist projects in identifying performance issues and improving performance on an ongoing basis.
-Low performing projects are expected to fully participate in this process and work to improve performance, seeking TA from the CoC where needed.
+- 5) Grantees will be given an opportunity to appeal preliminary scores.
+See the "2019 Renewal Project Scoring Appeals Process" stated further on in this document for details. - 6) The final scoring will be presented to the Funding Oversight Subcommittee for review and recommendation to the Non-Conflicted Members of the ODFC Coordinating Council. - 7) The Non-Conflicted Members of the ODFC Coordinating Council will review the recommendations of the ODFC Funding Oversight Subcommittee regarding appeals, scoring and ranking of renewal projects, resolve any remaining issues, and vote on their approval and adoption. - 8) The final scoring of renewal projects will be reported to the ODFC Executive Committee, distributed to CoC-funded grantees and posted on the ODFC website. - 9) The CoC has adopted a Quarterly Monitoring process to assist projects in identifying performance issues and improving performance on an ongoing basis.
+Poor performing projects are expected to fully participate in this process and work to improve performance, seeking TA from the CoC where needed.

-2018 Renewal Project Scoring Appeals Process
+2019 Renewal Project Scoring Appeals Process